open2c/pairtools/README.md

 - `split`: split a .pairsam file into .pairs and .sam.

+- `flip`: flip pairs to get an upper-triangular matrix

+- `header`: manipulate the .pairs/.pairsam header
+    - generate new header for headerless .pairs file
+    - transfer header from one .pairs file to another
+    - set column names for the .pairs file
+    - validate that the header corresponds to the information stored in .pairs file

 - `stats`: calculate various statistics of .pairs files

 - `restrict`: identify the span of the restriction fragment forming a Hi-C junction

+- `phase`: phase pairs mapped to a diploid genome

 ## Contributing